 On 09/12/2008 CHRISTOPHER TREJO filed a Personal Injury - Other Product Liability lawsuit against JOHNSON JOHNSON.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are RAMONA G. SEE, WILLIAM G. WILLETT, ROBERT H. O'BRIEN, DUDLEY W. GRAY II, CAROLYN KUHL, DAVID SOTELO, DEBRE K. WEINTRAUB and DEIRDRE HILL.
+The Judges overseeing this case are RAMONA G. SEE, WILLIAM G. WILLETT, ROBERT H. O'BRIEN, DUDLEY W. GRAY II, CAROLYN KUHL, DAVID SOTELO, DEBRE K. WEINTRAUB, DEIRDRE HILL and DAVID J. COWAN.
 The case status is Pending - Other Pending.

 Pending - Other Pending